-The monument to the First Brigade, Second Division, Third Corps is south of Gettysburg on Sickles Avenue.
-(Tour map: Emmitsburg Rd. & Sickles Ave.)
+The monument to the 1st Brigade, 2nd Division, 3rd Corps is south of Gettysburg on Sickles Avenue.
+(Emmitsburg Rd. & Sickles Avenue tour map)

 July 3.
 The Confederate artillery opened fire at daylight which continued over an hour.
 At 6 A. M. the Brigade was ordered to join the Corps in the rear and then to support the Fifth Corps and at 3 P. M. to support the Second Corps.
 The Brigade lying in close column suffered severely from the artillery fire.

 Casualties Killed 10 Officers 111 Men Wounded 45 Officers 559 Men Captured or Missing 2 Officers 63 Men Total 790